Use fresh-product examples

 Late or unclear orders create warehouse pressure.

-Orders arrive with account, product and delivery context.
+Orders arrive with account, product and delivery details.

 Weights, packs and substitutions can be missed.